RHS Rosemoor Gardens In Devon

 I can truly recommend a visit to these gorgeous gardens at any time of year.
 I have personally visited them with friends in autumn, late winter and spring.
 They offer so much to do and see and there is lots of colour, fragrance and texture all year round.
 I was particularly impressed by them in February when the heavenly scent of Sarccococa and Daphne Odorata followed me everywhere.
 My next planned visit is in June or July as I wish to see the roses in bloom and the hot garden will be at it’s very best too.

-Places to Stay Near Rosemoor
+Places To Stay Near RHS Rosemoor Gardens In Devon

 Rosemoor House offers three luxurious holiday apartments that are available all year.
 The Magnolia, Camellia and Azalea apartments are set within the former home of Lady Anne Palmer offering unique access to the garden outside normal opening hours.